TT515/Florence_Price_Art_Song_Dataset/README.md

 1. **Original Compositions**: 95 songs composed by Price
 2. **Arrangements**: 11 songs arranged by Price, primarily African American folk songs
-3. **Thou Art**: This song composed by Price for voice, piano, and cello is separated from the songs composed for voice and piano.
-We only include the MuseScore file for this song.
+3. **Thou'rt My Loved One**: This song composed by Price for voice, piano, and violin is separated from the songs composed for voice and piano.
+We only include the `.mscz` for this song.

 Each song folder includes: